aoberoi/passport-slack/README.md

   });
 ```

-Instead of the default scope (`identity.basic` - the least privileged scope to choose for Sign In
+Instead of the default scope (`identity.basic` - the least privileged scope for Sign In with Slack),
-with Slack), you can specify your own as options for `passport.authenticate()`.
+you can specify your own as options for `passport.authenticate()`.

 ```javascript
 // Sign In with Slack with multiple scopes for increased authorization.
 The user and team profiles